Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="classes-to-cluster-together">"ClassesToClusterTogetherLayoutConstraint" class</h3>

-By default the ["*grouping of clusters*"](#grouping-of-clusters-KCluster) algorithm only cluster and group nodes of the same visual classes (may very from hierarchical classes) within parent node.
-But, it is possible to define which visual classes can be clustered and grouped together (within the parent node).
+By default, the algorithm only groups clusters of nodes of the same visual class (usually different from the hierarchical class).
+But it is possible to define which visual classes can be clustered and grouped together (within the parent node).

-A [visual layout constraint](#visual-layout-constraint-glossary) that defines classes to cluster and group together is expressed as an instance of the *browser:ClassesToClusterTogetherLayoutConstraint* class.
-Classes are assigned using the *browser:clusteringSelector* property.
+A [visual layout constraint](#visual-layout-constraint-glossary) that defines classes to cluster and group together is expressed as an instance of the `browser:ClassesToClusterTogetherLayoutConstraint` class.
+Classes are assigned using the `browser:clusteringSelector` predicate.

-> **Warning**
+> **Warning** \
+> The classes to cluster together are defined by a technician in the visual configuration. \
 > Use this layout constraint only if you want to create groups containing nodes of different classes.
-Put all classes you want to cluster and group together in the one instance of the *browser:ClassesToClusterTogetherLayoutConstraint* class.
+Put all classes you want to cluster and group together in the one instance of the `browser:ClassesToClusterTogetherLayoutConstraint` class.

 <h3 id="child-parent-or-parent-child-layout-constraint">"ChildParentLayoutConstraint" and "ParentChildLayoutConstraint" classes</h3>